[?] Subscribe To This Site

 Step back and picture the two scenarios:

 (Parenthetically, I purchased 2 more animals from this same breeder a few months after the first purchase, because I wanted to believe that my buck’s illness was a fluke.
-Animal #1 was wheezing with pneumonia within 2 weeks and in full wry neck.
+Animal #1 was wheezing with pneumonia within 2 weeks and in full wry neck (head tilt).
 I named him Adios and culled him.
 Animal #2, a young doe, began sneezing within 12 hours and slowly got sicker and sicker.
 She never made weight, failed to conceive twice, and I finally decided she was too obviously sick to function.
 This time I did a necropsy of sorts.
 She had stuff in her insides I had never seen before, and we decided she was not fit even for our animals.
-Now you know a bit more about me - I can be fairly naïve, and there are 3 reasons, not just 1, for my disappointment in this particular breeder.)
+Now you know a bit more about me - I can be fairly naïve, and there are 3 reasons, not just 1, for my advice to the readers of this page.)

-2) Rabbitry B, where the herd is healthy as a matter of course.
+2. Rabbitry B, where the herd is healthy as a matter of course.
 These rabbits are brimming with joie de vivre.
 Their coats and conditioning are top-notch.
 The managers take their rabbits to shows without worrying (too much) about what germs they might pick up.
-Chores in this rabbitry are accomplished easily, happily and efficiently, and they’ve made one vet trip in 4 years, to check on a case of diarrhea.
-(The diarrhea passed uneventfully, FYI.)
+Chores in this rabbitry are accomplished easily, happily and efficiently, and they’ve made one vet trip in 4 years, to check on a case of mushy droppings.
+(The symptom passed uneventfully, FYI.)

-That’s our opinion, yes, but look also at our strict culling results:
+That’s our opinion, yes, but look also at the results of our strict culling:

 Our sick castor buck was with us for a year.
 After he had distributed his genetics among the various does, we humanely culled this animal.